 Shin-pain-when-running

 Shin Splints When Starting Running?
-Why It Happens (And Why You Don’t Need to Quit)
+Why It Happens (And How to Keep Going)

 It usually starts with motivation.
 You decide to run.
 Not someday - now.